 You know…the imperfect people. 😉

 Grocery shopping with a list is a great way to save both time and money.
-You’ll spend less time wandering the aisles, because the list allows you to shop with purpose.

 But making a list can be time consuming!